 Some prior knowledge of music theory is desirable, but not necessary.

 This course is concerned with the relationship between language and music.
-We will examine their structural features as well as their interaction in the mapping of linguistic material onto musical structures in songs (so-called ‘text-setting’).
+We will examine their common cognitive grounding as well as their structural features, and we will consider their interaction in the mapping of linguistic material onto musical structures in songs (so-called ‘text-setting’).

 Despite the similarities displayed by music and language at a very general level, little is known about their actual interaction in vocal music.
 Given the nature of the two systems involved, we would expect interactions to show up at one or more structural levels.